kollybright/codeigniter-todo-application/README.md

 What is this repository for?

-    This repository is majorly for web services, it's a MVC todo web based application written in codeigniter, whereby a user can create (event and time of the event),update and delete.
+    This repository is majorly for web services, it's a MVC todo web based application written in codeigniter, whereby a user can create (events and time of the events),update and delete.
 There is a registration and user authentication page before a user can have access to their page. version 2.14.2.windows.3

 How do I get set up?